samiulalimsaad/teamwork-hub-server/readme.md

 docker-compose up --build
 ```

-Got it!
-Here's an updated section focusing on unit testing:

 ## Testing

 To ensure the reliability and maintainability of the application, comprehensive unit tests are provided using Jest, a popular testing framework for Node.js applications.